Manage Document Properties with Node.js via C++

 customProperties.add("Publisher", "Aspose");

-// Saving resultant spreadsheet
+// Save the resultant spreadsheet

 workbook.save(path.join(dataDir, "out_sample-document-properties.xlsx"));

-To create a custom property linked to the content of a given range, call the CustomDocumentPropertyCollection.addLinkToContent(string, string) method and pass property name and source.
-You can check whether a property is configured as linked to content using the DocumentProperty.isLinkedToContent() property.
-Moreover, it is also possible to get the source range using the getSource() property of the DocumentProperty class.
+To create a custom property linked to the content of a given range, call the CustomDocumentPropertyCollection.addLinkToContent(string, string) method and pass the property name and source.
+You can check whether a property is configured as linked to content using the DocumentProperty.isLinkedToContent() method.
+Moreover, it is also possible to get the source range using the DocumentProperty.getSource() method.

 We use a simple template Microsoft Excel file in the example.
-The workbook has a defined named range labeled MyRange which refers to a cell value.
+The workbook has a defined named range labeled MyRange, which refers to a cell value.

 const path = require("path");